Cooking & Recipes

 Teff is most commonly consumed in the form of injera, a spongy flatbread made from teff flour, which is used to scoop up wats (or "stews") in Ethiopian and Eritrean cuisines.
 Also called lovegrass, teff comes in an array of colors, ranging from ivory to purple, but brown is perhaps the most common shade.

-This miniscule grain also packs a disproportionately large nutritional punch: its small size means that the germ and the bran - the most nutrient-dense layers - make up a larger proportion of the overall seed.
-Teff is also known for its superior amino acid profile, being high in lysine, a protein essential for muscle repair.
+The miniscule teff grain also packs a disproportionately large nutritional punch: its small size means that the germ and the bran - the most nutrient-dense layers - make up a larger proportion of the overall seed.
+The teff grain is also known for its superior amino acid profile, being high in lysine, a protein essential for muscle repair.
 It is the primary source of carbohydrates for many of Ethiopia's elite runners, including marathon world record holder Haile Gebrselassie.

 Like quinoa, rice, millet and amaranth, teff is completely gluten-free and a delicious wheat alternative for those with celiac disease or gluten intolerance.
 You can find teff at health food stores or ethnic markets.

 Cooking time: 20 minutes